Top 10 Best Films About Real Conspiracy Theories

-It even suggested that the man who was so famously shot dead at Garrett’s Farm, Virginia, was not John Wilkes Booth at all, but James William Boyd, a recently released confederate soldier who had the misfortune to have a similar sounding name to Booth.
+It even suggested that the man who was so famously shot dead at Garrett’s Farm, Virginia, was not John Wilkes Booth at all, but James William Boyd, a recently released Confederate soldier who had the misfortune of having a similar sounding name to Booth.

 In 1969, America sent Apollo 11 to the moon, and Neil Armstrong and Buzz Aldrin became the first human beings to set foot on a different planet (yes, we do know that the moon is not an actual planet, but you know what we mean).
-The world stopped spinning, for a brief moment, as everyone looked towards the stars (no, not a star either), and watched Armstrong descend that ladder, and leave his footprint in the dust of a planetary satellite.
+The world stopped spinning, and for a brief moment, everyone looked towards the stars (no, not a star either) and watched Armstrong descend that ladder and leave his footprint in the dust of a planetary satellite.

 Or did he?

-The Fake Moon Landing Conspiracy gained much ground after the release of the movie, which starred Elliot Gould and Josh Brolin (with OJ Simpson as a rather unlikely astronaut), despite the fact, that, in the film, the hoax is quickly uncovered by technicians at NASA, and just as quickly leaked to the press.
+The Fake Moon Landing Conspiracy gained much ground after the release of the movie, which starred Elliot Gould and Josh Brolin (with OJ Simpson as a rather unlikely astronaut), even though, in the film, the hoax is quickly uncovered by technicians at NASA and just as quickly leaked to the press.

 That point seems to have been missed.

 Like his political nemesis, John F Kennedy, Richard Nixon has been the subject of countless conspiracy theories.
-And the conspiracy theories about Nixon seem small in number compared to the very large number conspiracies that Nixon himself believed were being orchestrated against him.
+And the conspiracy theories about Nixon seem small in number compared to the vast number of conspiracies that Nixon himself believed were being orchestrated against him.

 No matter how you look at it, Richard Nixon was a paranoid man.

 Having scrutinized the madness surrounding the death of President Kennedy, it seemed inevitable, perhaps, that Oliver Stone would turn his attention to Nixon.